K. B. Burchill was a member of the original Fort Worth street gang: pioneers who have a street named after them.

-The main street through Burch Hill addition was originally named “Bowman Springs Road,” so-named because it led to the area named for the family of musician Euday Bowman near Kennedale.
+The main street through Burch Hill addition was originally named “Bowman Springs Road,” so-named because it ran southeast (across the future site of Lake Arlington) to the rural area named for the family of musician Euday Bowman near Kennedale.

 Note the street named “Edna” in Burch Hill addition.
 That street is now Burchill Road South.

 Bowman Springs Road was soon renamed “Burchill Road,” inducting Belle Burchill into the Fort Worth street gang.

 A year before William Knox Gordon struck oil at Ranger, oil was still a male-dominated profession.
 But Belle and daughter Edna, with J. A. Templeton, incorporated Fort Worth Oil Development Company and drilled a well on Burchill land.

 A dollar down and a dollar a week: In 1922 Fort Worth finally annexed Poly, and Mrs. Burchill increased her promotion of Burch Hill addition.